UKCloud/documentation/articles/shared/shared-how-access-redhat-update-servers-3.md

 These templates have the following properties:

-- You can find the default root password in the VM Properties Description field (you can set the password using Guest Customization)

 - Red Hat Update Infrastructure enabled for standard packages

 - VMware Tools / Guest Customization enabled

 - 60GB disk space / 1 x vCPU / 2GB RAM (default, adjust as required)

+- To configure the root password for the VM, guest customisation **MUST** be run

 You can adjust the VM properties as required and you'll be billed as per the standard VM sizes as described in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
 You will not be billed on additional storage until you reach the 60GiB of provisioned disk space.